Thierry Dusautoir

 Thierry Dusautoir ([tjɛ.ʁi dy.so.twaʁ]; born 18 November 1981) is a French former rugby union player who last played for France at international level and Toulouse in the French Top 14 club competition.
+He was called the "Dark Destroyer" during his career.
 Dusautoir was considered a strong ball carrier and possessed incredibly powerful and effective tackling.
-He broke the record for most tackles in a match, making 38 tackles against the All Blacks in the 2007 World Cup.
-He was considered one of, if not the best tackler in the world.
+He was considered the best tackler in the world during his career.

 He first played for Bordeaux-Bègles before moving to US Colomiers for one season, and then signed with Biarritz.
-He played in the final of the 2005-06 Heineken Cup at Millennium Stadium in Cardiff, which Biarritz lost to Irish team Munster 23–19.
-Despite losing the Heineken Cup, Biarritz did manage to win the final of the 2005-06 Top 14 40–13 against Toulouse.
-He was however part of the side that won the 2010 Heineken Cup Final.
+He played in the final of the 2005–06 Heineken Cup at Millennium Stadium in Cardiff, which Biarritz lost to Irish team Munster 23–19.
+Despite losing the Heineken Cup, Biarritz did win the final of the 2005–06 Top 14 40–13 against Toulouse.
+He was however part of the side that won the 2010 Heineken Cup final.

+Dusautoir captained France to the 2011 Rugby World Cup final against New Zealand.
+France ended up losing by a score of 7–8.
+However Dusautoir was named as the Man of the Match for his performance in the final.

 Dusautoir was the World Rugby Player of the Year in 2011, the second French player to win the award.
-He also owns the record of most tackles in an international rugby game (38 tackles against New Zealand in 2007).
+He owns the record of most tackles in an international rugby game (38 tackles against New Zealand in 2007).
+He was inducted into the World Rugby Hall of Fame in 2023.
+Richie McCaw considered Dusautoir to be one of the toughest opponents he played against.

 International career

 Dusautoir was called up into the French squad for tests during June 2006 against Romania and the Springboks.

 He made his debut for France in a test against Romania on 17 June 2006 at Cotroceni Stadium in Bucharest, Romania, which saw France defeat the Romanians 62–14 and Dusautoir scoring a try on his debut.
 He played in the subsequent match against the Springboks at Newlands Stadium in Cape Town with France again emerging as the victors.
 He left Biarritz and signed for Toulouse in 2006.

-He is perhaps most famous for his try against New Zealand in the quarter final of the 2007 World Cup in Cardiff in which he famously made 38 tackles, two more than the entire All Blacks side.
-He was nominated for world player of the year solely on this performance.
+He is perhaps most famous for his try against New Zealand in the quarter-final of the 2007 World Cup in Cardiff in which he famously made 38 tackles, two more than the entire All Blacks side.
 His second-half score helped France to a 20–18 victory over the tournament favourites, despite the fact that he was not in the original 30-man squad and was only called up as a replacement for the injured Elvis Vermeulen.
 He also captained France to a famous 27–22 win over New Zealand in Dunedin on 13 June 2009.
 He was linked with Leinster Rugby where he would have replaced Rocky Elsom.